rainiera/weeblytrial/README.md

     [X] major CSS name and <div> container refactoring for maintainability, clarity, and adherence to convention
-    [X] refactor the HTML and PHP into templates and functions to make it more modular [] make the plus symbol next to ADD IMAGE an image [] make the SITE GRID button under SETTINGS toggle [] jQuery to add a new page button if there is text in the s-add-page-button input box and the user clicks on that tile
+    [X] refactor the HTML and PHP into templates and functions to make it more modular [] make the SITE GRID button under SETTINGS toggle [] jQuery to add a new page button if there is text in the s-add-page-button input box and the user clicks on that tile